sw3rve/CAC/README.md

 # Cyber Awareness Challenge

-> Simple script to streamline completing the annual Cyber Awareness training.
+> Simple script to automate the annual Cyber Awareness training.

 ⚠️ **Disclaimer**
 - This project is for educational use.  **Use at your own risk** and only with permission from your organization.
 I’m not responsible for any misuse, account actions, or policy violations.